ngoziharrison/ngozi-presentations/Cluster 10B Discussion Week 1.md

 **Previously** Creative Effectiveness Lead @ Google **Areas of Interest** Critical AI Studies, Logic, Formal Reasoning and Computation, Race and Digital Justice, Knowledge Organization, Critical information studies

-My research focuses on examining the mathematical, conceptual, and logical foundations of information systems and computation and developing decolonized approaches to computation and information
+My research focuses on examining the mathematical, conceptual, and logical foundations of information systems and computation and developing decolonized approaches to mathematics, computation, and information

 ---
 # Introductions